Susaye Greene: Presence in the online artistic community

-Susaye Greene is also a member of the world's largest online art community, DeviantArt.
+Greene is also a member of the world's largest online art community, DeviantArt.
 She joined DeviantArt on September 17, 2004, under the pseudonym "supremextreme".
-On September 21, 2005, Susaye was featured on DeviantArt's on-site chat network, "dAmn", for one of the community's regularly sponsored "Featured Chats".
+On September 21, 2005, Greene was featured on DeviantArt's on-site chat network, "dAmn", for one of the community's regularly sponsored "Featured Chats".
 She interacted with members of the DeviantArt community-at-large, answering questions about her life, career, inspirations, motivations, and her time on the art site itself.
 Greene continues to be an active member on DeviantArt and is preparing 3D images of her Supremextreme character for her first short animated feature film.
 She is also a key figure in The one million masterpiece charity project, an online arts event aiming to raise over $6 million for global causes.
-Susaye is heavily involved in the marketing of the project to the artistic community.
+Greene is heavily involved in the marketing of the project to the artistic community.

 Personal life

-Susaye was married to Ed Brown; together they owned a company called "Mud", a mixture of their colorful names, Brown and Greene.
-Susaye is currently married to Stephen Coton; they have one son, Daniel.
+Greene was married to Ed Brown; together they owned a company called "Mud", a mixture of their colorful names, Brown and Greene.
+Greene is married to Stephen Coton; they have one son, Daniel.